* Demographic group segmentation not available for this indicator

 By 2030, the goal is that 80% of North Carolina high school seniors will complete the FAFSA.
 This goal was set by the myFutureNC Commission.

 Completing the FAFSA is strongly and positively associated with postsecondary enrollment.
-An analysis of data from the National Center for Education Statistics shows that 88% of high school seniors who completed a FAFSA in 2012-13 had attended college by February 2016, compared to 49% of students who did not file a FAFSA.
+An analysis of data from the National Center for Education Statistics shows that 91% of high school seniors who completed a FAFSA in 2012-13 had enrolled in college by November 2013, but only 51% of students who did not file a FAFSA had attended college by November 2013.

-FAFSA completion is necessary for students to receive federal student aid; it is also used by many states and colleges to determine student eligibility for state and school aid.
+FAFSA completion is necessary for students to receive federal student aid, including loans and grants; it is also used by many states and colleges to determine student eligibility for state and school aid.
 Many students who are eligible for financial aid don’t ever fill out their FAFSA form.
-High school seniors in the most economically distressed communities are less likely to complete the FAFSA than students from wealthier districts.
+High school seniors in the most economically distressed districts are less likely to complete the FAFSA than students from wealthier districts.

-In North Carolina, students from lower-income districts were less likely to complete the FAFSA than students from higher-income districts, according to a recent analysis by the National College Access Network.
+In North Carolina, students from lower-income districts were less likely to complete the FAFSA than students from higher-income districts, according to an analysis by the National College Attainment Network.
 In 2019, 54% of students from school districts at the 25th percentile of district poverty completed the FAFSA compared to 48% of students from school districts at the 75th percentile of poverty.

-North Carolina needs 17,391 more high school seniors to complete the FAFSA to meet the statewide goal.
-View NC First in FAFSA Tracker
+North Carolina needs 20,369 more high school seniors to complete the FAFSA to meet the statewide goal.
+View NC FAFSA Tracker

 The data was calculated using the following equation:

-FAFSA completion data represents the share of all high school seniors who filed a FAFSA for the following academic year by the summer after high school graduation.
+FAFSA completion data represents the share of all high school seniors attending public schools who filed a FAFSA for the following academic year by the summer after high school graduation.

 Overall, FAFSA completion rates are underestimated and may impact certain areas or schools more than others.
 High schools with fewer than five FAFSA completers are not reported by Federal Student Aid.